 - Conversion: Taking someone else’s property and “converting” it into their own — also known as stealing.

 Some intentional torts are also considered crimes, although the difference between a civil and criminal act is important.
 A crime can be defined as a wrongful act that injures or interferes with the interests of society.
 In comparison, intentional torts are wrongful acts that injure or interfere with an individual or property.
 If you suffer under criminal act, contact criminal defense attorney, they help you out.

-While criminal charges are brought by the local, state, or federal government and can result in a fine, jail sentence, and other penalties, a tort case can be brought by a plaintiff seeking monetary compensation from the defendant, should the defendant be found liable.
+According to Newport Beach Dui Lawyer, criminal charges are brought by the local, state, or federal government and can result in a fine, jail sentence, and other penalties, a tort case can be brought by a plaintiff seeking monetary compensation from the defendant, should the defendant be found liable.